 Every TUESDAY at 7:00 PM Three-time national champions Urbana Poetry Series.
 Taylor is here every Tuesday that he is not on the road, either reading in the open mic, competing in the slam, emceeing, or scorekeeping.
-The regular emcee is Shappy (pictured left with a knife through his head) who is also the bartender.
 It’s a great show and it’s over by 10:00 PM!
 For more information visit The Urbana Poetry Slam.

 The Nuyorican Poets’ Café

 (236 East 3rd Street between Avenues B & C)